nicorm2000/RAGDOLLMAN/README.md

 ## EXTRA COMMENTS

 Remeber it is a game in progress and it will mostly change in the feature by adding more worlds and mechanics, this is a DEMO of the general idea of the game.
+This game was made as a project for one of the assessments of my university class, it was an introduction to the use of SOLID, SINGLETON and FSM.
 Please leave a comment if you like it and report any kind of bug, every help is thanked!